-Published on 31 October 2016 by Ng Shi Hui
+Published on 31 October 2017 by Online ion

 Upon completion of the ‘O’ level examinations, secondary school students are presented with the daunting decision that’s presumably meant to dictate the rest of their lives.
 In one corner, we have the slightly more prestigious ‘Junior College’ route, which is a path that leads to the studies of even more theoretical applications.
 In the other corner, we have a wider range of academic and industrial options and the choice to specialize in an actual hard skill; the ‘Polytechnic’ route.
 This short write-up will shed some light into which of these two contenders might be the better option for you.
 Now, let’s get right into it and have a glimpse into what JC has to offer.

 There’s no need to go into the details of what Junior College has to offer, especially since majority of its subjects can be described as “a more advanced version of secondary school”.
 Not to mention that the atmosphere is far more similar to what you’re already used to, granted the requirement for uniforms and neat hair cuts, but that’s beside the point.

 Junior College has the same academic requirements as secondary school, which includes a major examination and other tests, which is what a student’s performance will be almost entirely based on.
 Needless to stay, the rumours of how stressful the environment is have proven to be true time and time again.
 But if you’re able to persevere through the hardships and pressure, Junior College students are able to advance to prestigious local universities where they specialise in a course of study.
 Naturally, this will lead to better employment opportunities, especially in the local public sector.